History of Sex in Cinema:

 Director/actor Jean-Luc Godard's avante-garde, l'amour fou film (promoted as "a revolutionary fable of erotic destiny") was loosely based on Bizet's opera, and won the Golden Lion Award at the Venice Film Festival.
 Dutch-born actress Maruschka Detmers had her screen debut in the film as the title character Carmen X, a modern-day terrorist gang member.
-She appeared nude (or semi-nude) throughout much of the movie - with one closeup of her full frontal nakedness.
+She appeared nude (or semi-nude) throughout much of the movie.

-This was the last (and best) of a series of four teen "sex comedies" from Troma Entertainment, coming after Squeeze Play!
-(1979), Waitress!
-(1981), and Stuck on You!
-(1982).
-Its tagline was: "It's Always the Wildest!"
+This was the last (and best) of a series of four teen "sex comedies" from Troma Entertainment, with the tagline: "It's Always the Wildest!"
 [Note: The film featured the screen debut of Vincent D'Onofrio.]
+It appeared after:

 The main plot was about a group of wayward campers (three guys and one girl smoking a joint) and a camp counselor who became trapped in a cave after a minor quake and avalanche: